AlickMitchell/alickmitchell.github.io/content/posts/eem_and_a_downed_primary_circuit/index.md

 ip route 0.0.0.0 0.0.0.0 GigabitEthernet0/1 192.168.13.3 20
 ```

 - This shows the power of EEM.
-With just a few lines of code we are able to add reliability to our network even when certain constraints applied.
+With just a few lines of code we are able to add reliability to our network even when certain constraints are applied.
 A good reference for both EEM and TCL is the [TcL Scripting for Cisco IOS - Cisco Press](https://www.ciscopress.com/store/tcl-scripting-for-cisco-ios-9780133433739).